 - Thesis style guide [PDF 447KB] and template for the title page [DOCX 12KB]

 - Thesis Guidelines - The University of Otago Library has information on thesis organisation, copyright obligations and depositing an electronic thesis

 - Recommended books for research students

 - Guidelines for the Inclusion of Material from a Research Candidate's Publications in their Thesis

 A summary of the submission process can be found here and the examination process, here.
 A plagiarism check is required before submission and has to be confirmed on the thesis submission form.
 See Plagiarism

 - Binding Information for Christchurch students

-- Author declaration form - to be submitted with the two final hardbound copies of your thesis and the electronic copy.
+- Author declaration form - to be submitted with the electronic copy

 Students apply for a place in a graduation ceremony via your eVision student portal, which can only be done when applications are open.
 Please refer to otago.ac.nz/study/graduation for further information.